 d.
 Applicant: Natural Currents Energy Services, LLC.

 e.
-Name of Project: Cape Cod Tidal Energy Plant.
+Name of Project: Housatonic Tidal Energy Plant.

 g.
 Filed Pursuant to: Federal Power Act, 16 U.S.C.
 791(a)-825(r).

 h.
 Applicant Contact: Mr. Roger Bason, Natural Currents Energy Services, LLC, 24 Roxanne Boulevard, Highland, NY 12561, phone (845)-691-4008.
 Start Printed Page 45039

 j.
 Deadline for filing comments, protests, and motions to intervene: 60 days from the issuance date of this notice.